openSUSE/mysql-packaging/README.md

 # Set of tools to work with mysql/mariadb updates in openSUSE Leap

 **Important**:
-Please note that openSUSE:Factory mariadb package uses a classic OBS process, not this repository.
-This repository is used only for the purpose of updating openSUSE:Leap mariadb/mysql-community-server packages.
+**Please note that openSUSE:Factory/mariadb package uses a classic OBS process and not this repository anymore.
+This repository is old, for the current state of mariadb package please check [OBS](https://build.opensuse.org/package/show/server:database/mariadb).**

 This repository contains tools which allows one to maintain and develop various MariaDB/MySQL versions that are used in openSUSE Leap and